-But in any event, when Rosenzweig speaks about redemption he is not dealing with the guilt of sin, as is the case in Christian theology.
-In 1913 he writes, in the same letter: "In the most important points, especially regarding the doctrine of sin, where I had most strongly disagreed before, I am now in complete agreement with Jewish doctrine ...".
-That Paul the Jew with his Jewish doctrine of sin, of atonement and redemption in the blood of Jesus, in short with his doctrine of salvation, has a different view of these things should, against this background, be evident.
+When Rosenzweig speaks about redemption he is not dealing with the guilt of sin, as is the case in Christian theology.
+In 1913 he wrote, in a letter: "In the most important points, especially regarding the doctrine of sin, where I had most strongly disagreed before, I am now in complete agreement with Jewish doctrine."
+118 That Paul the Jew with his Jewish doctrine of sin, of